 Lithium batteries use a wide variety of materials and alloys to achieve the chemical reaction.
 The specific combination is usually available in the user manuals and brochures, but is often not advertised.
 The generic Lithium-ion or Li-ion is used.

-The one type of lithium battery that usually has the specific chemistry in the name is the LiFePO or LiFePO4 battery, which is not lithium ION but lithium IRON phosphate.
+The one type of lithium battery that usually has the specific chemistry in the name is the LiFePO or LiFePO4 battery, which stands for lithium IRON phosphate, not lithium ION (although it is a type of lithium ion battery.)

 For lithium batteries there is a six point system that gives ratings on: